undone-labs/nuxt-static/README.md

 cp -v ~/.ssh/localhost_cert.pem ~/.ssh/localhost_key.pem .
 ```

 ## Updating dependencies

-Please use `npm ci` in place of `npm i` when not explicitly upgrading depdendencies. `npm ci` will only install versions of packages provided in the lockfile, leading to more stability.
+Please use `npm ci` in place of `npm i` when not explicitly upgrading dependencies. `npm ci` will only install versions of packages provided in the lockfile, leading to more stability.

 Always regression test the site if upgrading packages, as they may contain breaking changes.

 ## Lint